tonyfu97/VisualAlgo/docs/pages/feature-extraction.md

 edge_thinned_image.save("datasets/FeatureExtraction/cat_edge_non_max_suppression.ppm", true);
 ```

-In this code, an instance of `EdgeNonMaxSuppression` is created.
-The `apply` function of this instance is called with the loaded and normalized image as argument.
-The function returns an edge-thinned image which is saved to file for later analysis or visualization.

 #### Note

 The implementation assumes that the image has already been smoothed to remove noise and that appropriate gradient magnitude and direction have been computed.
 The edge non-maximum suppression is then used to thin out the edges in the image.